This historical background and evolution of the Indian Constitution can be studied under two broad heads:

 - The draft of the new constitution of India was prepared by India on February 1948

-- The Indian Constitution came into force on 26th January in the year 1950
+- The Constitution of India came into force on 26th January in the year 1950

-- The Indian Constitution was inspired and had taken some of its features from various Constitutions of other countries.
+- The Constitution of India was inspired and had taken some of its features from various Constitutions of other countries.

 The father of our Constitution and the Chairman of the Drafting Committee, Dr B.R.
 Ambedkar said, “As to the accusation that the Draft Constitution has [re]produced a good part of the provisions of the Government of India Act, 1935, I make no apologies.
 There is nothing to be ashamed of in borrowing.
 It involves no plagiarism.
 Nobody holds any patent rights in the fundamental ideas of a Constitution….”